 Eat healthy during quarantine.

 Limited access to grocery stores is a huge 180 from our typical world of conveniences.
 Most authorities recommend shopping for one or two weeks at a time to minimize exposure.
 Make sure you’re coming home from the store with a combination of fresh produce (wash it well, of course) to use right away and non-perishable products to boost your pantry.
-It’s perfectly OK to sneak in some comfort items like dark chocolate (like, say, a Dark Chocolate Sea Salt ONE Bar) for whenever you need a little cheering up.
+It’s perfectly OK to sneak in some comfort items like chocolate (like, say, a Chocolate Brownie ONE Bar) for whenever you need a little cheering up.

 After you’ve followed the advice above on what to grab in your mad dash through the supermarket, we suggest spending some time prepping.
 Check out this blog post by Madeline of Madeline Moves for some great suggestions about making the most out of what you bring back home.
 It’s from 2019, so it wasn’t written with “quarant-eating” in mind—but pretty much all of the advice Madeline gives is applicable to our current situation.
 You might just find that preparing meals in advance is just what the doctor ordered because it helps you maintain a little “social distancing” from the less healthy options in your fridge.

 Keep your stress levels low.
 Stress comes in many forms right now.
 Job anxiety.
 Paying bills.
 Fear of the unknown.
 But paradoxically, one of the keys to staying healthy in times like this is keeping your stress levels as low as you can.
 Find your own combination of the activities suggested above—sleep, exercise and healthy eating—plus individual stress-busting favorites like meditation, reading, visualizing and so many more.